 Clients want to know what you can do for them.
 They will frequently ask you to provide two to five examples of events.
 Create a section dedicated to that will connect with the client when selecting events.
 After all, the focus of this proposal is on them and their event.
 Include samples of corporate events you have staged.
 Don’t shy away from excluding valuable information that can help you out in persuading the client to choose your proposal.
 You must use the right words to describe the event and its success.
 Remember to include photographs as visual accompaniment.

 You will need to make a budget based on the facts supplied.
 Understanding the market is vital for a variety of reasons, one of which is the budget.
 You will not be considered if your pricing is too high.
 If you set the bar too low, you won’t be able to provide without jeopardizing your company.
 Although the budget isn’t fixed in stone, it should be as near to reality as possible.
 Budgets for events are involved.
 Take the time to thoroughly plan your budget.
 Be as specific as possible, include all costs, and undercut as little as possible.

 Step 5: Define Next Steps

 Include any scheduling or next steps information at the bottom of your corporate event proposal.
 If the event has a set date, make sure to specify that you must have a signed contract by that date to prepare and execute the event.
 Indicate the amount of the deposit and the deadline for receiving it.
 This can also be elaborated more on the terms and conditions which both parties must agree on before finalizing the details.

-Make sure to add your company’s Contact Information at the bottom of the proposal for a corporate event.
-Your website, email address, phone numbers, fax numbers, and postal address should all be listed.
+Make sure to add your company’s contact lists or information at the bottom of the proposal for a corporate event.
+Your website, email address, phone number, fax number, and postal address should all be listed.
 For convenient reference, include a business card with your proposal.
-This will help the client reach out to you much quicker than having to spend a long time searching for it.
+This will help the client reach out to you much more quickly than having to spend a long time searching for it.